Muscatine City Council to discuss terminating its city administrator

 In November of 2017, Mandsager filed a lawsuit against Broderson and members of city council alleging the mayor had made “false and slanderous” claims about him and his position.
 Court records show the case was dismissed with prejudice.

-Mandsager has been with the city for since November 2009, according to his Linkedin profile.
+Mandsager has been with the city since November 2009, according to his Linkedin profile.
 TV6 called Mandsager’s office late in the day.
 He was not available.
 TV6 has also reached out to him over social media.
 We will update this story if we hear back.